 Main collaborators: Hannu Haapasalo, MD, PhD, Joonas Haapasalo, MD, PhD, Kristiina Nordfors MD, PhD, Prof. Wei Zhang

-Bioimage informatics team is led by Adj.
+Bioimage informatics group is led by Adj.
 Prof. Pekka Ruusuvuori.